 Getting back on the main road, we continued up the hill to the top where you will find the beautiful old church.
 The front looks great but the building has no roof.
 There is some graffiti inside, but just cool!

 Then we started checking out the road to the right, and the old buildings.
 The first was a beautiful building – the main office area and educational areas.
 Then behind that was the housing facilities (this is where we started getting creeped out!).
 But it was cool once we got figured it out.

 There are bats and guano inside the buildings, so keep an eye on your kids!
-We continued up the road to more housing and other buildings.
-We eventually found the old water tank, where someone was practicing their climbing/rappelling skills.
+We continued up the road to more housing, other buildings, and an old water tower.

 All throughout the area, the mountain bike trails intertwined.
 They went through buildings and all around in the wooded areas.
 We don’t MTB, but it seemed like it would be a pretty fun place to try.
 We followed a few of the trails from the water tank to the front again.
 Be aware the MTB trails are mostly dirt, with roots, rocks, etc. The bike trails are thin, so try to get out of the bikers’ way when you hear them coming.
 We did not do many of the bike trails, but there is a path that goes out to a wonderful view of the water.

 The trails are mostly shaded.
 The road are mostly sunny.
 After rain, there could be mosquitoes or slippery areas.
 A number of people use this facility, and it is maintained well and pretty clean of garbage.
 Please help keep it that way!